Identifying Problem Drinkers

 How Alcohol Affects Driving Ability

 A person’s driving ability may be impaired after just one or two drinks.
 At a BAC of as low as .05%, a person’s restraint, judgment, and coordination are altered.
 A driver impaired from alcohol is less able to judge distances and estimate the velocity of moving objects.
 The driver will take greater risks than if he or she had not consumed alcohol.
-In addition, because judgement is affected, the impaired driver has a distorted view of his or her personal capabilities.
+In addition, because judgment is affected, the impaired driver has a distorted view of his or her personal capabilities.
 For example, “I drive better when I’m drunk,” “I feel fine,” or “I only had a couple.”

 The impaired driver has a narrowed visual field (“tunnel vision”).
 The effect is similar to wearing sunglasses at night.
 An impaired driver scans the driving environment less often, and may fixate on one object like a traffic sign.
 A driver impaired by alcohol has a reduced ability to do more than one thing at a time (such as braking and steering).